Answer-Layer / Support-Workflow Test

 A support workspace with live chat, tickets, Lyro AI, ecommerce product guidance, and API-backed Actions.

-Desk-reviewed, with one narrow ChatbotEdge answer check against a small test corpus.
+Official pricing, WordPress plugin, use-case pages, Zapier docs, and one narrow source-answer check against a small test corpus.

-Desk-reviewed from official pricing, Lyro, WooCommerce, product recommendation, Actions, and support-workflow docs.
+Official pricing, Lyro, Actions, WooCommerce Product Recommendations, and support-workflow docs.

 Pricing signal